roid-software/flyy-partner-api-open-spec/README.md

 name: Remove User from a Segment

-desc: This API will give you the Remove User from a specified Segment
+desc: This API will Remove the User from a specified Segment

 method: "POST"